Camel (cigarette): Camel Cash

 "Camel Cash", or "C-Note", was a promotional ticket stuck to the back of filtered varieties of Camel cigarettes.
 It was made to vaguely resemble currency and could be exchanged for items from the Camel Cash catalog.
 It could not be used, however, to purchase Camel tobacco products.

 The artwork changed many times over the years, and in the past included the face of Joe Camel, much in the same way as presidents are featured on American currency; later designs just used a Camel silhouette like the one on the Camel logo, after Joe Camel was discontinued.
-Camel Cash redemption expired on March 31, 2007, angering some smokers who had been saving up the "cash" for years only to find it suddenly worthless.
+Camel Cash redemption expired on March 31, 2007, angering some smokers who had been saving up the "cash" for years only to find it worthless.

 Break free adventure

 In 2010, R. J. Reynolds planned to sell Camel packs showing one of 10 locations to be visited by the Camel mascot, including Seattle, Washington; Austin, Texas; San Francisco; Las Vegas; New Orleans; Bonneville Salt Flats; Sturgis, South Dakota; Route 66; and the Williamsburg neighborhood of Brooklyn.
 The Winston-Salem package showed a tobacco field and the city's skyline, including the former R. J. Reynolds headquarters.
 During a 10-week period, visitors to a website were asked to guess which city would be next.
 Matthew Myers, president of Campaign for Tobacco-Free Kids, accused the company of targeting children once again, saying, "The new campaign cynically uses the names and images of trendy U.S. destinations ... in an attempt to make Camel cigarettes cool again."
 David Howard of R. J. Reynolds emphasized the campaign was geared toward adults and pointed out only adults could access the website.

 New York City health commissioner Thomas Farley and the National Association of Attorneys General both sent Reynolds letters asking that the campaign be stopped.
 The organization said that it violated the 1998 tobacco settlement.
 Reynolds denied that children were being targeted and said the campaign did not go against the settlement.
 Other cities and states also stated their objections, including San Francisco and Seattle.